 Upon entering the studio, I was enveloped by a feeling of geniality, one supported by the studio’s utilization of high ceilings and natural lighting.
 Their studio appears akin to that of any working artist, one where masses of clay and the inevitable dispersion of paint are accepted with pride.

 There are no restrictions on the artistic endeavors of the 20 artists involved with the gallery; their exhibitions administer painting, sculpture, film art, musical acts and even theatrical displays.
 The artists, however, are all passionately united by the purpose to serve the community of Macon, as evidenced by the extroverted enigma that they demonstrate to each and every visitor.

 The Contemporary Art Exchange has open house exhibits every first Friday, so do not miss out on the monthly opportunity to delve into new artistic spectrums.

-As a development of the New City Church in downtown Macon, The 567 Center for Renewal has proven itself to be one of most hopeful patriots of community art in Middle Georgia.
+As a development of the New City Church in downtown Macon, the 567 Art Gallery has proven itself to be one of most hopeful patriots of community art in Middle Georgia.

 The venue holds a lovely gathering room for open discussion, a small stage for intimate performances and a subtle gallery for a humble but impressive display of visual art.
 Coming up, the gallery will be showcasing an exhibit of visual art dedicated to the work of college students around the state.